 First-aid Kit

-Especially if you're traveling extensively or going to remote areas, consider taking along the following: insect repellent, water disinfectant, thermometer, Band-Aids, blister remedies/pads, Pepto-Bismol or lmodium for diarrhea, antacid, headache medicine, cold and cough medication, sunscreen, sunburn medication, anti-fungal/anti- itch medication, anti-bacterial cream or spray, tweezers, and a bee sting kit (if you're allergic).
+Especially if you're traveling extensively or going to remote areas, consider taking along the following: insect repellent, water disinfectant, thermometer, Band-Aids, blister remedies/pads, Pepto-Bismol or Imodium for diarrhea, antacid, headache medicine, cold and cough medication, sunscreen, sunburn medication, anti-fungal/anti- itch medication, antibacterial cream or spray, tweezers, and a bee sting kit (if you're allergic).
 Any medication that is your favorite in the US may not be available, at least not at the cost you are used to, in the country to which you are traveling.
 Any prescribed medications need to be in the prescription labeled container in your checked luggage.
 If you want to take a LOT of a specific kind of medication, it is best to pack it in its original packaging inside your checked luggage.

 Money